reactjs/react.dev/src/content/reference/react/use-client.md

 * Otherwise, the Component usage is a Server Component.

-<Diagram name="use_client_render_tree" height={150} width={450} alt="A tree graph where each node represents a Component and its children as child components.
+<Diagram name="use_client_render_tree" height={150} width={450} alt="A tree graph where each node represents a Component and its children as child Components.
 The top-level node is labelled 'App' and it has two child Components 'InspirationGenerator' and 'FancyText'.
-'InspirationGenerator' has two child components, 'FancyText' and 'Copyright'.
+'InspirationGenerator' has two child Components, 'FancyText' and 'Copyright'.
 Both 'InspirationGenerator' and its child Component 'FancyText' are marked to be client-rendered.">A render tree illustrates Component usages.</Diagram>

 Back to the question of `FancyText`, we see that the Component definition does _not_ have a `'use client'` directive and it has two usages.